andyhomecode/image_renamer/README.md

 # 🖼️ Image Renamer with EXIF
+# Andy Maxwell
+# 0.1 4/4/2025

-This is a Python tool for quickly and interactively using just the keyboard renaming photos in a directory based on:
+This is a Python tool for renaming and deleting large batches of photos in a folder.

+The goal was to make something that would be fast to use just with the keyboard.

 - EXIF photo date
 - an entered prefix
 - GPS coordinates (converted to city name)